Once downloaded and unpacked (e.g. using the "tar -zxvf cloog-0.14.1.tar.gz" command),

 development version of CLooG:

 only PolyLib.
-CLooG will support
+CLooG is now supporting

-PPL and already supports in
+PPL and the

 isl

-(Integer Set Library) backend that should become the default backend.
+(Integer Set Library) is the default backend.

 Because isl does not rely on rationals, CLooG is able to generate